krishnakoumar27/Multiplication-Table-python/README.md

 # Multiplication-Table-python
-Multiplication of tables from 1 to 50, divided into 10 parts containing 5 each.
+Multiplication of tables from 1 to 50, divided into 10 parts containing 5 tables each.

 ## Mutliplication Table using python and pyfpdf
 - I have used the **pyfpdf** for converting the tables into pdf format.